antoniocalio17/menu-generator-remy/README.md

 **Cost model**

-The current budget assumes a fixed cost of ~35 DKK per meal per employee (after tax), keeping raw material cost at roughly 20 EUR per week.
+The current budget assumes a fixed cost of ~4.7 EUR per meal per employee (after tax), keeping raw material cost at roughly 20 EUR per week.
 This is a simplification — a more rigorous model could account for:

 - Labour, energy, and overhead costs on top of raw materials.
 - A **monthly budget constraint** instead of a hard weekly cap, allowing the system to spend more in one week and compensate the following week rather than applying the same ceiling uniformly.